Integrated circuit: History

-First integrated circuits
+The first integrated circuits

-A precursor idea to the IC was to create small ceramic substrates (so-called micromodules), each containing a single miniaturized component.
-Components could then be integrated and wired into a bidimensional or tridimensional compact grid.
-This idea, which seemed very promising in 1957, was proposed to the US Army by Jack Kilby and led to the short-lived Micromodule Program (similar to 1951's Project Tinkertoy).
-However, as the project was gaining momentum, Kilby came up with a new, revolutionary design: the IC.
+A precursor concept to the IC was the development of small ceramic substrates, known as micromodules, each containing a single miniaturized electronic component.
+These modules could then be assembled and interconnected into a two- or three-dimensional compact grid.
+The idea, considered highly promising in 1957, was proposed to the U.S. Army by Jack Kilby, leading to the short-lived Micromodule Program (similar in spirit to 1951's Project Tinkertoy).
+However, as the project gained traction, Kilby devised a fundamentally new approach: the integrated circuit itself.

 Newly employed by Texas Instruments, Kilby recorded his initial ideas concerning the integrated circuit in July 1958, successfully demonstrating the first working example of an integrated circuit on 12 September 1958.
 In his patent application of 6 February 1959, Kilby described his new device as "a body of semiconductor material … wherein all the components of the electronic circuit are completely integrated".
 The first customer for the new invention was the US Air Force.
 Kilby won the 2000 Nobel Prize in physics for his part in the invention of the integrated circuit.

-However, Kilby's invention was not a true monolithic integrated circuit chip since it had external gold-wire connections, which would have made it difficult to mass-produce.
-Half a year after Kilby, Robert Noyce at Fairchild Semiconductor invented the first true monolithic IC chip.
-More practical than Kilby's implementation, Noyce's chip was made of silicon, whereas Kilby's was made of germanium, and Noyce's was fabricated using the planar process, developed in early 1959 by his colleague Jean Hoerni and included the critical on-chip aluminum interconnecting lines.
-Modern IC chips are based on Noyce's monolithic IC, rather than Kilby's.
+However, Kilby's invention was not a true monolithic integrated circuit chip, as it relied on external gold-wire connections, making large-scale production impractical.
+About six months later, Robert Noyce at Fairchild Semiconductor developed the first practical monolithic IC chip.
+The monolithic integrated circuit chip was enabled by the inventions of the planar process by Jean Hoerni and of p–n junction isolation by Kurt Lehovec.
+Hoerni's invention was built on Carl Frosch and Lincoln Derick's work on surface protection and passivation by silicon dioxide masking and predeposition, as well as Fuller, Ditzenberger's and others work on the diffusion of impurities into silicon.

+Unlike Kilby's germanium-based design, Noyce's version was fabricated from silicon using the planar process by his colleague Jean Hoerni, which allowed reliable on-chip aluminum interconnections.
+Modern IC chips are based on Noyce's monolithic design, rather than Kilby's early prototype.

 NASA's Apollo Program was the largest single consumer of integrated circuits between 1961 and 1965.

 TTL integrated circuits

 Transistor–transistor logic (TTL) was developed by James L. Buie in the early 1960s at TRW Inc. TTL became the dominant integrated circuit technology during the 1970s to early 1980s.

-Dozens of TTL integrated circuits were a standard method of construction for the processors of minicomputers and mainframe computers.
-Computers such as IBM 360 mainframes, PDP-11 minicomputers and the desktop Datapoint 2200 were built from bipolar integrated circuits, either TTL or the even faster emitter-coupled logic (ECL).
+Use of dozens of TTL integrated circuits was the standard method of construction for the processors of minicomputers and mainframe computers.
+Computers such as IBM 360 mainframes, PDP-11 minicomputers and the desktop Datapoint 2200 were built from bipolar integrated circuits, either TTL or the faster emitter-coupled logic (ECL).